dzalf/CD4051-MAX4617_Analog_Multiplexer_Library/README.md

 # CD4051-MAX4617_Analog_Multiplexer_Library

-Arduino Library for Analog Multiplexers
+**Yet another Arduino Library for 8-channel Analog Multiplexers/Demutiplexers**

-#TODO

-1. Expand this file
+Hi there!

+I've written this library to help those who are using analog bidirectional multiplexers (MAX4617/CD4051) with microcontrollers such as Arduino, Teensy, STM or equivalent.

+It is a simple yet useful layer of abstraction to simplify the use of these analog MUXes.
+Both models are electronically equivalent!

+Usage:

+1. Declare the triad of pins from the uC connected to the MUX's select pins in the order --> C, B, A (9,10,11 according to the datasheets)
+2. Instantiate as many MUX objects as physical devices you need using --> **MUX** muxDevice(pinC, pinB, pinA)
+3. Initialize the library in the Setup function --> muxDevice.setup();
+4. To select a channel pass an integer value corresponding to the channel to be selected --> muxDevice(4); // to connect the input/output (common pin 3) to the switch from channel 4 (pin 1)

+   **Remember that the permitted channel values are only from 0 to 7**

+**#TODO**

-2. Implement the activation/deactivation of the MUX from the library (Pin EN from MUX)
+Sooon I will implement the activation/deactivation of the MUX from the library (Pin EN from MUX).
+For now you can simply tie this pin to GND to enable it. **Never leave the enable pin floating**